AFTER SCHOOL ACTIVITIES PROGRAM (ASAP)

 After School Activities Program (ASAP) Core Program Fees (2018-19)

 After School Activities Program (ASAP) Freestyle & Plus Class Fees

-- Half year, specific day $300 per day (ie: sign up for Mondays and Wednesdays and pay $600 for half a year)
+- Specific day $650 per day (ie: sign up for Mondays and Wednesdays and pay $1,300 for the year)

 - ASAP Freestyle classes (10-week sessions) are free to students enrolled in ASAP on day class is offered.

 - ASAP Plus classes (10-week sessions) fees range from i$160 - $360.
 Students can stay at Park Day in ASAP until 6 pm on class days.

 |Monday||Plus||Bharata Natyam dance with Aggie Brenneman||This dynamic dance which combines drama and dance, traces its roots to ancient times.
 Students will learn intricate foot rhythms, hand gestures, and facial expressions to convey stories of Indian culture and mythology.
 We follow the classical repertoire created in the Thanjavur Court, and made famous by the acclaimed dancer, T. Balasaraswati.
 Class begins at 3:30pm or 4:30 pm depending on age.||1st-8th|